 - very large database (VLDB) extraction (E) using IRI FACT

 - data transformation (T), load preparation (L), and reporting using IRI CoSort

 - DW ETL and database reorg flows using FACT and CoSort

 - data and database migration, replication, or federation using IRI NextForm or CoSort

 - data masking, encryption, etc. using IRI FieldShield or CoSort

 - test data generation using IRI RowGen or CoSort

-- data cleansing and unification with Voracity's new MDM wizard or CoSort
+- data cleansing and unification with the Voracity MDM wizard or CoSort

 - metadata sharing, version control, lineage, and security via EGit, et al.